2023 Most Popular Nursing Bachelor's Degree Schools in the Plains States Region

 While working on their Bachelor's Degree, nursing majors at Mizzou accumulate an average of around $23,696 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $425.

-University of Iowa came in at #15 in this year’s edition of the Most Popular Nursing Bachelor’s Degree Schools in the Plains States Region ranking.
-Located in the small city of Iowa City, Iowa is a public college with a very large student population.
+With a ranking of #15, University of Iowa did quite well on this year’s most popular schools for nursing students working on their bachelor’s degree.
+Located in the small city of Iowa City, Iowa is a public school with a very large student population.

 About 86% of the students majoring in nursing at the school are women while 14% are male.